On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Preliminaries.

-where $\pi :Y\to X$ is any resolution of singularities and $q_{Y,\pi^*w}$ is as in Definition \ref{def:q-kir}. \end{definition} \begin{prop} The definition above does not depend on the choice of the resolution of singularities. \end{prop} \begin{proof} Let $\pi_j :Y_j\to X,\ j=1,2,$ be two resolutions of singularities.
+\begin{prop} Let $X$ be a $2n$ dimensional compact K\"ahler variety with symplectic singularities and let $\sigma$ be a symplectic form. \begin{enumerate} \item[a)] Definition \ref{def:q_on_Weil} above does not depend on the choice of the resolution of singularities of $X$. \item[b)] If $X$ is a compact K\"ahler variety with symplectic singularities and $D$ is a Cartier divisor, then Definitions \ref{def:q_on_Weil} and \ref{def:q-kir} do coincide. \item[c)] Definition \ref{def:q_on_Weil} above does not depend on the choice of the divisor $D$ in the same linear equivalence class. \end{enumerate} \end{prop} \begin{proof} a) Let $\pi_j :Y_j\to X,\ j=1,2,$ be two resolutions of singularities.
 Consider a smooth birational model $\tilde Y$ dominating both $Y_1$ and $Y_2$ and sitting in the following commutative diagram: